teoshibin/leetcode/README.md

-# Leetcode Framework for Python
+# LeetCode Framework for Python

-This is a simple framework for test running leetcode locally.
-Allowing solving, running and testing.

-## Template Example

-Here we have an example solving multiplication, it can be found in  [problems/q0000_demo.py](problems/q0000_demo.py).
-The idea is that each problem will have multiple solutions with the same test case and each test case can test one or more solutions.

-> Note that class name `Test` shouldn't be changed.
-> However, solution class name can be change e.g. `DP(AS)`, this allows naming the solution.
-> Additionally, `Test` identify Solution based on the order that they are declared.
-Thus, the example below, Solution1 is 1, Solution2 is 2, this is useful to know when specifying solution number when using cli.
+This Python-based framework is designed to streamline your experience of solving, running, and testing LeetCode problems locally.
+It takes the hassle out of running multiple solutions and their corresponding test cases, letting you focus on what matters most: problem-solving.

+## Structure of a Problem Solution

+Every LeetCode problem is captured in a Python file, following a particular structure.
+To illustrate, consider the multiplication problem in [problems/q0000_demo.py](problems/q0000_demo.py).
+Each problem file consists of a `Test` class that encompasses multiple solutions and their test cases.

+Take note that the `Test` class name must remain constant, whereas solution class names (for instance, `MySolution(AS)`) can vary, facilitating descriptive solution naming.
+The `Test` class identifies solutions by their order of declaration.
+Consequently, in the example below, Solution1 equates to 1, Solution2 to 2, and so forth.
+This is crucial when specifying the solution number in the command-line interface (CLI).

 ```python
 from  core.AbstractSolution import AbstractSolution as AS
 from core.AbstractTest import AbstractTest as AT